 Solution to the cake question

-The video here gives the solution to the questions in the previous step comparing the weights of two cakes.
+The video here gives the solution to the questions in the previous step comparing the masses of two cakes

 Have a go at another problem.
 For this question you need to know that 1lb = 454g and 14lbs = 1 stone.

-There are three people from different countries which use different measurements to determine their weight.
-Work out which of the three is the heaviest: An English man weighing 13st 5lbs, an American man weighing 191 lbs or a French man weighing 88.3kg.
+There are three people from different countries which use different measurements to determine their mass.
+Work out which of the three is the heaviest: An Englishman with a mass of 13st 5lbs, an American with a mass of 191lbs or a Frenchman with a mass of 88.3kg.

 The answer is in the video in the next step.